 During the Korean War the Sino-Korean Friendship Bridge was destroyed multiple times by the US to stop the Chinese supply and aid to the North Koreans.
 Standing under the bridge on the North Korean side it is possible to see bullet holes and shrapnel carvings.

 4. Bonbu Kindergarten

 The kindergarten in the city is most famous throughout North Korea for the performing talents of the students.
 This news was easily spread from the amount of students from here that participate at the Mass Games in Pyongyang each year.
 During your tour to campus you’ll be able to see classes of children learning songs, dancing, calligraphy and maths.
 After visiting each class you may visit the auditorium where the students will put on an incredibly unique performance.
 We encourage our tourists to bring some gifts for the students such stationary, candy or medicine.

-Pomhyangi means ‘spring fragrance’ and is the most sought-after local brand of cosmetics and toiletries.
-While the tour of the factory itself tends to be a little basic, the cosmetics here are actually quite good and reasonably priced, with a big discount in the factory store over other retailers.
-While North Korean cosmetics haven’t made an impact like South Korea’s brands have, this is the brand that the Moranbong Band use and their skin looks pretty great!
+Pomhyangi means ‘spring fragrance’ and is the most sought-after local brand of cosmetics and toiletries in the country.
+While the tour of the factory itself tends to be a little basic, the cosmetics here are actually quite good and reasonably priced, with a big discount at the factory store over other retailers.
+While North Korean cosmetics haven’t made an impact like South Korea’s brands have, this is the brand that the Moranbong Band use.